Aldo R. Boccaccini: Publications

-Prof. Boccaccini is the editor-in-chief of the journal Materials Letters and the founding editor-in-chief of the Open Access journal Biomedical Glasses (launched in 2014).
-He has published more than 900 research papers, he has co-edited 5 books, more than 20 book chapters.
-Boccaccini is a highly cited researcher, according to the Highly Cited 2014 list published by Thomson Reuters.
-To date (August 2022) he has been cited more than 76.000 times and has an h-index of 121 as listed in Google Scholar.
-In 2018, Boccaccini was again included in Clarivate Analytics' list of the most cited scientists.
+Prof. Boccaccini was the editor-in-chief of the journal Materials Letters for 14 years (2010-2023) and the founding editor-in-chief of the Open Access journal Biomedical Glasses (launched in 2014, discontinued in 2021).
+He has published more than 900 research papers, he has co-edited 7 books and more than 20 book chapters.
+Boccaccini is a highly cited researcher, according to the Highly Cited 2014 list published by Thomson Reuters.To date (January 2024) he has been cited more than 91,000 times and has an h-index of 133 as listed in Google Scholar.
+In 2018, Boccaccini was again included in Clarivate Analytics' list of the most cited scientists and he is listed as one of the highly cited researchers in the world according to the Stanford List of Highly Cited Researchers published in October 2023.